sammaxfleet/thisorthatpp5/README.md

  When the user is logged out the pages: Home, and Sign In or Up are available from the Navigation Bar menu.
  When the user is logged in Comments, Signout and Profile Page also become available.

- The Site has 3 pages
+ The Site has 3 MAIN WHEN LOGGED OUT  pages

  HOME
  SIGN IN
  SIGN UP

+ WHEN LOGGED IN :

+  1.PROFILE
+  2.ADD POST both become available.

 # Colour Scheme -